raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

 `(f ֯  g)⁻¹ = (g⁻¹ ֯  f⁻¹)`

-In other words, if we compose two invertible functions, the inversion of that composition can be computed by taking the composition of the inversions of each function, in reverse order.
+If we compose two invertible functions, the inversion of that composition can be computed by taking the composition of the inversions of each function, in reverse order:

-Let's put that in JavaScript:

 ```javascript
 const plusOne = n => n + 1;